Triple Negative Breast Cancer Foundation

-The Triple Negative Breast Cancer Foundation ("TNBC Foundation" or "TNBCF") is a nonprofit organization dedicated to raising awareness of triple-negative breast cancer.
-The foundation supports scientists and researchers in their efforts to determine the definitive causes of triple-negative breast cancer so that effective detection, diagnosis, prevention, and treatment can be pursued and achieved.
+The Triple Negative Breast Cancer Foundation ("TNBC Foundation") is a nonprofit organization dedicated to raising awareness of triple negative breast cancer.
+The foundation supports scientists and researchers in their efforts to determine the definitive causes of triple negative breast cancer so that effective detection, diagnosis, prevention, and treatment can be pursued and achieved.

-Since its inception in 2006, TNBCF has raised over $2 million to further this mission.
+Since its inception in 2006, TNBC Foundation has raised over $15 million to further this mission.

 History

-TNBC Foundation was founded in 2006 in honor of Nancy Block-Zenna, who, at age 35, was diagnosed with triple-negative breast cancer.
+TNBC Foundation was founded in 2006 in honor of Nancy Block-Zenna, who, at age 35, was diagnosed with triple negative breast cancer.
 In response to her diagnosis, her close friends launched the TNBC Foundation to raise awareness and support research for this particular type of breast cancer.
 Block-Zenna died of the disease in 2007, 21/2 years after her diagnosis.
+At the time, little was known about triple negative breast cancer, and research efforts were minimal.
+The Foundation was created to raise awareness about TNBC, provide credible information about the disease, fund TNBC-specific research, and create a caring community of support for Thrivers and their families.

+Grants and Awards

+TNBC Foundation helps set research agendas around the disease, ensuring that triple negative breast cancer research is never neglected.
+The Foundation’s research investments have had an exponential impact.
+An initial $1 million investment with the American Association of Cancer Research has generated $17.6 million in additional TNBC research.